Cost: US $3500 /Student

 The main philosophy of yoga is simple: mind, body and spirit are all one and cannot be clearly separated.
 Yet there is a multitude of philosophical ideas developed by looking into the deeper dimensions of the body, mind and spirit.
 Yoga is a set of spiritual practices but in itself is not an institutionalized religion, per se.
 Hinduism is related to yoga through a common recognition of the Vedas as an authoritative source, and both Buddhism and Jainism share many of the core values of the Yoga tradition.
 But Classical Yoga is best understood as a system of spiritual practice, rather than a particular religion.

 Kriya most commonly refers to a "completed action", technique or practice within a yoga discipline meant to achieve a specific result.
-Another meaning of Kriya is an outward physical manifestation of awakened kundalini, such as a spontaneous body movement related to Kundalini energy flow.
-O Kriya Shakti is "a power of thought" said to be greatly studied by yogis.
+Another meaning of kriya is an outward physical manifestation of awakened Kundalini, such as a spontaneous body movement related to kundalini energy flow.
+Kriya shakti is "a power of thought", said to be greatly studied by yogis.
+The Purity of body encourages purity of the mind.
+Yoga has developed six cleansing techniques or shat kriyas for purification of the physical body.
+Through these simple exercises, nature is assisted in the elimination of waste products and mucus.
+Many mental and physical ailments may be alleviated through the practice of kriyas.

 You will be provided pure vegetarian food.
 Participants will enjoy various kinds of menus such as Indian, Russian, Chinese, as well as Western food combinations.
 All the food is cooked and served in sattvic ways, as food is essential for the practice of yoga and a healthy way of life.
 The menus are always varied, so you won't get tired of eating the same food.